 For the purposes of 14.15.88 the locational onshore security factor, derived in accordance with paragraphs 14.15.88 and 14.15.89 and expressed to two decimal places, is based on an average from a number of studies conducted by The Company to account for future network developments.
 This security factor is reviewed for each price control period and fixed for the duration.
 The locational onshore security factor which is currently applicable, is detailed in The Company's Statement of Use of System Charges, which is available from the Charging website.

-14.15.90A An Identified Onshore Circuit shall be defined as a single transmission HVDC subsea circuit or a single transmission AC subsea circuit between two MITS Nodes where there is only one route for the power to flow between the two MITS Nodes.
-The expansion factors for Identified Onshore Circuits are adjusted by dividing the applicable expansion factor for the Identified Onshore Circuits, calculated as per Sections 14.15.70 to 14.15.77, by the locational onshore security factor calculated in 14.15.90.
+14.15.92A An Identified Onshore Circuit shall be defined as a single transmission HVDC subsea circuit or a single transmission AC subsea circuit between two MITS Nodes where there is only one route for the power to flow between the two MITS Nodes.
+The expansion constants for Identified Onshore Circuits are adjusted by the locational onshore security factor calculated in 14.15.90.
 When the locational onshore security factor is applied as per Section 14.15.96 and 14.15.97, this would result in an effective locational onshore security factor for Identified Onshore Circuits of 1.0.

 Local Security Factors